-Anna has an international educational background, having obtained Bachelor Degree in Music from Zaporizhzhya National College of Music (Ukraine), LTCL Diploma from Trinity College London and Master’s Degree from DIT conservatory.
-In addition, she had attended several courses, workshops, masterclasses and seminars for music educators and performers in Leipzig, Saarbrucken, Aachen (Germany), Valletta (Malta) and Moscow (Russia).
+Anna has an international educational background, having obtained Bachelor's Degree in Music from Zaporizhzhya National College of Music (Ukraine), LTCL Diploma from Trinity College London and a Master’s Degree from DIT conservatory.
+In addition, she has attended short courses, workshops, masterclasses and seminars for music educators and performers in Leipzig, Saarbrucken, Aachen (Germany), Valletta (Malta) and Moscow (Russia).
 Anna organised a number of cultural events dedicated to Rachmaninov's 140th and 150th Annyversaries, Scriabin's 100th and Tchaikovsky 175th anniversaries, New Music for Ireland and others.
 The events were supported by Arts Council, Dublin City Council, Fingal County Council, and OPW, alongside other private contributors.